Granblue Fantasy: Relink

 is a 2024 action role-playing game developed and published by Cygames.
-The game was released as part of the Granblue Fantasy franchise for PlayStation 4, PlayStation 5, and Windows.
+The game was released as part of the Granblue Fantasy franchise for PlayStation 4, PlayStation 5, Windows, and later Nintendo Switch 2.
 It received positive reviews from critics and shipped a million copies within two weeks of release.

 Plot

 During their journey to find the mythical Astral realm of Estalucia, Captain and their crew consisting of Lyria, Vyrn, Katalina, Io, Rackam, Eugen, and Rosetta arrive at the Zegagrande Skydom aboard their airship, the Grandcypher.
 They are attacked by monsters shortly after arrival, forcing the Captain and Lyria to summon the primal dragon Bahamut to repel them.
 However, Lyria suddenly loses control of Bahamut and it begins attacking the ship, with the crew barely being able to subdue it.
 Lyria falls overboard due to the strain of getting Bahamut back under control, with the Captain and Vyrn also going overboard to save her.
 They are rescued by the rest of the crew on the ground, and they make their way to the nearest village, Folca.
 As the Grandcypher undergoes repairs, the crew encounter the village's local priest and self proclaimed handyman, Rolan.

 The Captain decides to assist Rolan in evacuating villagers from the nearby island Tempeal after the primal beast there, Furycane, goes berserk, causing catastrophic windstorms.
 The crew rescues all of the villagers before heading to Furycane's shrine to subdue it.
 While they successfully subdue Furycane, they are ambushed by the Church of Avia led by Lilith, who captures Lyria as part of her plan to reach Estalucia.
 The crew attempts to stop her, only be defeated by her bodyguard Id.
 The crew are forced to retreat to Folca to regroup, where Rolan agrees to assist them.
 They pursue Lilith and Lyria with the newly repaired Grandcypher to the shrine of Managarmr, where they discover that Lilith has put Lyria under her control through a special collar.
 They are unable to stop Lyria from absorbing Managarmr and escaping again.
 Rolan then takes the crew to the Zegagrande Skydom's capital city of Seedhollow to consult with the underworld informant Zathba, who knows how to remove the mind control collar.
 Zathba sends the crew to some nearby ruins which contains a device to deactivate the collar, which they recover.
 The crew once again pursues Lilith to the shrine of the primal beast Vulkan Bolla, where they briefly team up with Id to rescue Lyria from the primal.
 However, despite removing the collar from Lyria, they are unable to stop Lilith from escaping with her again.